Skip to main content

 Traefik Kubernetes Ingress NGINX Documentation

-The experimental Traefik Hub API Gateway Kubernetes Ingress NGINX provider is a Kubernetes Ingress controller; i.e, it manages access to cluster services by supporting the Ingress specification.
+The Traefik Hub API Gateway Kubernetes Ingress NGINX provider is a Kubernetes Ingress controller; i.e, it manages access to cluster services by supporting the Ingress specification.
 It also supports some of the ingress-nginx annotations on ingresses to customize their behavior.

 Ingress Discovery